Chamber Music (Coal Chamber album): Content

 With this record, Coal Chamber purposely distanced their sound from that of Korn who they were often compared to because of the prominent influence on Coal Chamber's debut album.
 Many of the songs on Chamber Music are notably more melodic than that of its predecessor.
 Their cover of Peter Gabriel's "Shock the Monkey", featuring guest vocals by Ozzy Osbourne, helped launch the band into the mainstream music scene as well.
 A music video was produced for "Shock the Monkey", and the song received notable radio airplay for a time.
 The album debuted at number 22 on the Billboard 200 chart, selling more than 48,000 copies in its first week; it had sold over 272,000 copies in the US by March 2002.

 The song "What's in Your Mind?" opens with a lengthy example of backmasking.
 The song "Tyler's Song" was featured on the soundtrack of the film Scream 3.

 Track listing

-All songs written by Mike Cox/B. Dez Fafara/Rayna Foss/Miguel Rascón except where noted.
+All songs written by Coal Chamber except where noted.